blakegarretson/essentials/main.md

 ## Interactive Fiction (IF) Tools

 - [Windows Frotz](http://www.davidkinder.co.uk/frotz.html): My favorite Z-machine interpreter on Windows.
 If you play interactive fiction games or know what Infocom games are, you probably already know what this is.
-This supports all the various Infocom formats: zip, dat, z5, z8, etc., including z6, which is a rare feature. **(Windows)**
+This supports all the various Infocom formats: zip, dat, z5, z8, etc., including z6, which is a rare feature.
+Incredibly, this software relic is still maintained and gets new releases nearly every year. **(Windows)**
 - [Yazmin](https://github.com/dcsch/yazmin) is a capable Z-machine interpreter for the Mac.
 It has fairly decent feature set including dark mode, and it supports v3, v4, v5, v7, and v8.
-To top it all off, it comes with a nice suite of stories to get you started. **(Mac)** [→App Store Link](https://apps.apple.com/us/app/yazmin/id1549608914?mt=12)
+To top it all off, it comes with a nice suite of stories to get you started. **(Mac)** [App Store Link→](https://apps.apple.com/us/app/yazmin/id1549608914?mt=12)
 - [Lectrote](https://github.com/erkyrath/lectrote): This is my current choice for a multi-format client that handles more than just Z machine files, and while it’s the new kid on the block, it has novel features like autosave.
 It looks really nice to me (great fonts and themes), but it uses ZVM as the Z interpreter, so it only supports Z3, Z4, Z5, & Z8.
 Other format support includes Glulx, Hugo, TADS, and Ink.
 This seems to be under active development, so we’ll see where it goes.
     - [Gargoyle](http://ccxvii.net/gargoyle/) deserves a mention because it supports every format I’ve ever run across because it is basically just a wrapper for a number of interpreters.
 The default (and excellent) [Bocfel](https://cspiegel.github.io/bocfel/) Z machine interpreter has partial support for z6 files too.
 Its other claim to fame is its focus on good typesetting, which is a really interesting niche.
 But be warned, it essentially has no user interface, so you need to edit a text file to change fonts and whatnot.
-    - [Filfre](http://maher.filfre.net/filfre/index.html): This is easier to use than Gargoyle for sure, so I’m mentioning it here, but it has minimal customization options.
-You might want to choose this if you need Glulx support and want an interface similar to Windows Frotz.
-It’s probably not the best choice for Z-Machine files because it only supports versions 3, 4, 5, and 8 story files.
-The project has been stagnant since 2013, so what you see is what you get. **(Windows)**
 - [Trizbort](http://www.trizbort.com/): If you play IF games, you know mapping is essential, and Trizbort helps you do that.
 There is even an automap function that works pretty well. **(Windows)**
     - A good cross-platform alternative is [Trizbort.io](https://trizbort.io/) which is a webapp version of Trizbort with most of the same functionality.
 Works great in any browser.
 This is what I use on Mac and Linux.